ayoayco/blog/_posts/2023-05-29-mind-numbing-technical-debt.md

 As I begin to write this, I'm waiting for a re-run of all the [end-to-end tests](https://www.browserstack.com/guide/end-to-end-testing) for a frontend project to finish.

 I fixed the obvious stuff and all the unit tests look stable.
-Green checks pop-up one at a time to reassure that the application behaviors are still working as expected.
+Green checks pop-up one at a time to reassure that the application still behaves as expected.

 I sigh in relief.